VictoriaMetrics/VictoriaMetrics/docs/guides/grafana-vmgateway-openid-configuration.md

 It is also possible to enable [JWT token signature verification](https://docs.victoriametrics.com/vmgateway.html#jwt-signature-verification) at vmgateway.
-For example, To do this by using OpenID Connect discovery endpoint y[grafana-vmgateway-openid-configuration.md](grafana-vmgateway-openid-configuration.md)ou need to specify the `-auth.oidcDiscoveryEndpoints` flag.
+To do this by using OpenID Connect discovery endpoint you need to specify the `-auth.oidcDiscoveryEndpoints` flag.
 For example:

 ```console
 ./bin/vmgateway -eula \